INDEX

 (Click on image to enlarge)

-Martin is the son of Mark Brennan & Catherine Lalor.
+Martin was the son of Mark Brennan & Catherine Lalor.

 He lived and worked in Belfast, NI. for most of his working life, but we dont know who he worked for, or what his trade was.
 We can only assuem he is buried somewhere in Belfast.
 NI.

-He died at the Belfast City Hospital located at 51 Lisburn Road Belfast, and was also the home of the Belfast Union Workhouse where the new City Hospital is today, two of the old original buildings are still there today.
+Martin died at the Belfast City Hospital which is located at 51 Lisburn Road Belfast, and which was also the home of the Belfast Union Workhouse where the new City Hospital is today, two of the old original buildings are still there today.

-The nearest graveyard to where he was living is Milltown Cemetery Belfast which is on the Falls Road which is also across the road from Falls Cemetery.
-To date I havent been able to find any record of him.
+The nearest graveyard to where he was living at Adela Street, Belfast is Milltown Cemetery Belfast which is on the Falls Road which is also across the road from Falls Cemetery.
+To date I havent been able to find any record of him or his wife being buried there.

-When Martin came home to visit us at Cooper Hill in the 1952 we walked from Cooper Hill to Carlow town and back.
+When Martin came home to visit us at Cooper Hill in the 1952 he and I walked from Cooper Hill to Carlow town and back.
 I remember him being very tall and his posture and stance was very erect and very well dressed.
-I had to run to keep up with him when he was walking.
+I was only seven years old at the time and I had to run to keep up with him when he was walking.
+I think we got a lift from Joe Bambrick, who was a neighborough of us, in his Pony & Trap and on the way home we got a lift by someone driving a van.

-If there is anyone out there who can tell me where Martin Brennan worked, who or when he married and where he and his wife is buried, please get in touch with me using the email address below.
+If there is anyone out there who can help me with my quest in finding out where Martin Brennan lived and worked, who or when he married and where he and his wife are buried, please get in touch with me by email (address below).Thank you!

-When the First World War started in 1914 Martin would have been 29 years old.
-There is a possibility that he would have been called up for service but at this time I have been unable to find any evidence to varify this.
-When the Second World War started he would have been 54 years of age.
+When the First World War broak out up in 1914 Martin would have been 26 years old.
+There is a possibility that he might have been called up for service but at this time I have been unable to find any evidence to varify this.
+When the Second World War broak out he would have been 51 years of age.

 [ PREVIOUS ] [ PAGE 8 ] [ NEXT: THOMAS BRENNAN ]